0xflux/0xflux.github.io/implant/profiles/evasion.md

 The implant can be configured for sandbox evasion with the following settings:

-- `ram`: This will make the implant check that there is at least 4 GB of memory installed on the machine.
+- `anti_sandbox.ram`: This will make the implant check that there is at least 4 GB of memory installed on the machine.
-- `trig`: This checks for trigonometric movements of a mouse on the screen which are more likely to be done by a human.
+- `anti_sandbox.trig`: This checks for trigonometric movements of a mouse on the screen which are more likely to be done by a human.
 This is inspired by some anti-sandbox implemented by LummaC2 as reported on by [Outpost24](https://outpost24.com/blog/lummac2-anti-sandbox-technique-trigonometry-human-detection/).

 ## In memory